• Skip to main content

 Instructions

-• Start by making the filling mixture.
-In a large pan heat up the oil, add the garlic, onion and celery and cook gently for about 3 minutes until softened.
+• Sautee onion: In a large pan heat 1 tablespoon of the oil, add the garlic, onion and celery and cook gently for about 4 minutes until softened, stirring often.
+Add the wine and cook for another minute.

-• To make the white sauce in a saucepan melt the butter over a medium heat, add the flour and whisk quickly until smooth.
-Pour in some of the milk, increase the heat and whisk until the sauce thickens then add the rest of the milk and whisk until the sauce starts bubbling up.
+• Add milk: Pour in some of the milk, increase the heat and whisk until the sauce thickens.
+Add the rest of the milk and continue cooking until the sauce starts bubbling up.
 Remove from the heat, season lightly and set aside for 5 minutes.

-Pour the rest of the bechamel over the top ensuring it covers the pasta sheets completely and scatter the cheddar over the whole thing.
+• Add white sauce: Cover with the 3 remaining lasagne sheets and spoon the rest of the bechamel over the top ensuring it covers the pasta sheets completely.
+Scatter the rest of the parmesan (coarsely grated) over the whole thing.

 Notes